-Polyurethane, latex and memory foam have become some of the most popular materials in the last 15 years or so.
-All of them offer fantastic support, contouring as well as cooling these days with higher-end products.
+Polyurethane, memory foam, and latex pillows have become some of the most popular materials in the last 15 years or so for a variety of sleep positions.
+All of them offer fantastic support, contouring as well as cooling these days with higher-end pillows.
 They come in three most common shapes that have different properties.

-- Molded – Offers great contouring and support and we recommend it for most people suffering from back and neck pain.
+- Molded – Offers great contouring and support and we recommend this shape of pillow for neck and back pain.

-You will usually find these products as shredded, molded or noodle foam (or sometimes a mix).
+You will usually find these pillows as shredded, molded or noodle foam (or sometimes a mix).

 - Pressure relief

 - Stronger smell